Isaac Paredes Player Props: Rays vs. Mariners

 Isaac Paredes At The Plate

-- In 28 games this season (38.4%), Paredes has picked up an RBI, and in seven of those games (9.6%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Paredes has driven in a run in 29 games this season (39.2%), including seven games with more than one RBI (9.5%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.